Here are the best places to visit in Albania for the weekend. Museums, castles, nature, and more.

-The population is around 60,000 which is to be expected in the suburbs of Albania’s biggest city.
-As such, there is enough entertainment and things to do to occupy as long as you would like, however, there is no need to spend more than a few hours if you prefer.
+The population is around 60,000, which is to be expected in the suburbs of Albania’s biggest city.
+As such, there is enough entertainment and things to do to occupy as long as you like; however, there is no need to spend more than a few hours if you prefer.

-Kruja is the hometown of Albanian hero, a man named Skanderbeg, whose memory isn’t lost in the hearts of Albanian people.
+Kruja is the hometown of an Albanian hero, a man named Skanderbeg, whose memory isn’t lost in the hearts of the Albanian people.

 It is just a small hillside town whose roads are as sloped as they are jagged from the worn cobblestone.
 You will have fun walking the streets for the afternoon and stopping at a cafe for a local fix.